 end case;

-These rules can be disabled for your project, or its severity can be modified in the project linting settings.
+These rules can be disabled for your project, or their severity and parameters can be modified in the project linting settings.
+Alternatively, they can be manually configured with the following template: